openedx/openedx-wordpress-ecommerce/README.txt

 == Description ==

-The "Open edX WooCommerce Plugin" is a free and open-source WordPress plugin that allows you to integrate WooCommerce with your Open edX platform.
+The "Open edX Ecommerce" package is a free and open-source WordPress plugin that allows you to integrate WooCommerce with your Open edX platform.

 **What does this mean?**
 You can create Open edX courses as products in WooCommerce, and when you perform purchase or refund operations for these products, your Open edX platform will reflect these changes.